ryansheehy0/DIY_Quadcopter_Flight_Controller/readme.md

 <!-- Image of code diagram -->

 ## Future features
-1. Basic FPV Drone
+1. Version 1: Basic Pi Pico Drone
-	1. Safety checks
-		- LEDs on init and stick down.
-		- Signal loss then hover.
+	- Signal loss then hover
-	1. Stabilized mode
+	- Stabilized mode
-	1. Basic FPV camera
+	- Basic FPV camera

-2. Advanced FPV Drone
+2. Version 2: STM32 blackpill Drone
-	1. Send back battery voltage on a different thread.
-		- INA219
-		- Upgrade to Pico 2
+	- Switch to stm32 blackpill
-	1. Switch between regular FPV camera and thermal one.
-		- Get switch from controller
-		- Better FPV camera that uses a video transmitter.
-		- A custom IC that switches between the analog signals.
-	1. Custom PCB mounted on top and larger battery mounted in the center.
+	- Custom PCB mounted on top with larger battery mounted in the center
-		- Buy new frame.
 		- Maybe water proof PCB
-	1. Advanced stabilized algos
+	- Advanced stabilized algorithms
-		- Acc Averaging -> Butterworth filter
+		- Accelerometer Averaging -> Butterworth filter
 		- Complimentary filter -> Madgwick filter
+	- Show battery level and other info on fpv video signal
+			- INA219

+3. Version 3: Thermal drone
+	- Switch between regular FPV camera and thermal one from left switch on controller.

-3. Partially autonomous
+4. Version 4: Partially autonomous drone
 	- Right pot selects the object to track with a rectangle around the object.
 		- When set to 0 it doesn't show rectangles and doesn't track.
 		- When you twist the right pot, it shows all the rectangles and highlights the one that's being currently tracked.
 		- You have to wait a little before it starts tracking.

-4. Fully autonomous
-	- Give general location from UI
-	- It knows its location from dead reckoning and from recognizing the terrain.
+	- Left pot selects at what distance to track the object.

+5. Version 5: Unjammable drone
+	- Custom device that quickly changes frequencies to get around jamming.

+## Capabilities
+- Cameras: Visible light, IR, Thermal
+- Drop a payload
+- Speaker and microphone
+- Powerful lights
-	- It searches for objects to track.
+- Lidar for terrain mapping
-	- When it's low battery, it makes its way back home.

 ## Sources
 - [Pico Documentation](https://www.raspberrypi.com/documentation/pico-sdk/hardware.html)